How to Choose the Perfect Background for Your Dog’s Studio Portrait

 Wallace, a Samoyed, smiles on a teal background during his studio photo shoot with The Dog Photog.

-Classic Neutral Color Backgrounds
+Classic Neutral Backgrounds for Dog Portraits

 Medium to dark coats photograph beautifully on white.